Play XML Entities

 Introduction

-This course details the exploitation of a XML entity bug in the Play framework.
+This course details the exploitation of an XML entity bug in the Play framework.
 This issue can be used to retrieve arbitrary files and list the content of arbitrary directories.

 The interresting thing about this bug is that it's completely transparent and can stay (and stayed) unnoticed for a long time.
 To find this bug in a black-box test, you need to know what you are looking for.
-If you want to go ahead without following the course, you can find the advisory here
+If you want to go ahead without following the course, you can read the advisory: Play XML External Entities.

 The Play Framework

 The Play Framework is a web framework that allows developers to quickly build web applications in Java or Scala.
-The way the code is organised and the URL are mapped are very similar to Ruby-on-Rails.
+The way the code is organised and the URLs are mapped is very similar to Ruby-on-Rails.

 The vulnerability